 Perhaps this is the main issue that is eluded to in the above quotations.
 What happens when the unexpected happens?
 What happens if we take that ‘smack in the mouth’ If we refer back to the carefully crafted plan does it have the flexibility to cope or is it so rigid that it is no longer applicable to the new situation.

-After all your time and effort on analysis and planning you may have a strong, well thought out, plan with sufficient flexibility to deal with the unexpected but unless that plan can be sold to the masses and buy in secured it will be a complete waste of time and effort.
+After all your time and effort on analysis and planning you could have a strong, well thought out, plan.
+It may have sufficient flexibility to deal with the unexpected but unless that plan can be sold to those who need to implement it and buy in secured it will be a complete waste of time and effort.

 The word ‘sold’ is the key term as it has to be a standard sales exercise, illustrating the benefits and quantifying ‘what is in it for them’.
 With buy in secured a plan champion should be appointed to the difficult job of ensuring the plan is a reference document utilized in all key business decisions.

 Whatever sub plans and objectives fall out of the main plan must be progressed and followed through and that can be difficult given the many competing business priorities.
 Many good plans founder because once put in place they are not referred to or utilized and the business continues to bumble along as it did before.

 One possible solution is to work through the theoretical strategic marketing process but only to a point.
 Analysis, I suggest, remains key as without it there can be no understanding of where a business came from, the environment it operates in, its strengths and weaknesses and what events may impact the business in the future.

 With analysis in place it should be then possible to create a series of scenarios of what could happen in future and a basic outline plan of what the business should do if a given scenario were to come to pass.
 The most likely scenario can then be selected and the remainder of the planning process undertaken.